notchhill/project-beanz-2.0/README.md

 ## PROJECT BEANZ 2.0
 ## Technologies

 This application has been developed using C++ programming language.
-This application can be built and run on a system with a GCC compiler.
-This application has been tested on Debian 4.9 (Linux) with GCC 10.2.1.
+This application can be built and run on a system with a G++ compiler and makefile.
+This application has been tested on Windows 11 with G++ 12.2.0.

 ### DIRECTORY STRUCTURE

 >bin
-    Holds the executables
+    Holds the executable

 >build
     Holds the object(*.o) files